Let’s start by addressing the elephant in the room–why I am talking only to white people? Isn’t that racist?

 Yes, it can be very uncomfortable to witness or participate in these conversations about racism as a white person.
 I’d imagine it’s far more uncomfortable to actually live with that racism as a non-white person.
 The bare minimum we can do is avoid invalidating their experiences and silencing them by trying to ignore or deflect any mention of race.

 Don’t defend your point of view by claiming to be colorblind and saying “I don’t see color!”
 You do see color, unless you have a literal visual impairment.
 And you should see color, because a person being brown or black is not a shameful attribute we have to pretend we haven’t noticed.

-Even if your intention is to communicate that you love and treat all people the same, please know: a) that’s probably not true because we all have unconscious biases, and b) your personal inclusiveness doesn’t mean that no one else sees race or is allowed to mention it.
+Even if your intention is to communicate that you love and treat all people the same, please know: a) That’s probably not true because we all have unconscious biases, and b) Your personal inclusiveness doesn’t mean that systemic racism no longer exists.

 5. If you have been told that it IS racist to see or talk about color, that was probably in a situation where you were pointing out race in a completely irrelevant context.

 For example, if you tell a story about one of your students and say, “this little black boy in my class today said the cutest thing,” someone may object to you using that as a descriptor.
 But it’s not because there’s something wrong with being black and therefore you were supposed to pretend that he isn’t.

 The reason it’s inappropriate to mention race in this context has to do with the presumption that white is normal and anything other than white is different and needs to be specified.
 What you may not realize is that when you say, “this black boy in my class” in one anecdote, and then in the next anecdote, say “this other boy in my class”, the message you’re conveying is that you and the person you are talking to should automatically assume the child is white, unless you specify otherwise.
 You’ve made white the default.